agdturner/mxg/README.md

   - If the users edits a me:ZPE property, the reaction well diagram updates.

 ### Version 0.3
-- Changes sine 0.2.
+- Changes since 0.2.
   - More details are revealed and made these editable.

 ### Version 0.2
-- This builds on Version 0.1
+- Changes since 0.1
-- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
-  - The rotation constants and vibration frequencies can now also be edited.
+  - The rotation constants and vibration frequencies can be edited.
   - Rather than present the data for molecules in a single table, the details are collapsible and editable via buttons.
   - Additional tables present data for: Conditions, Model Parameters, and Control.